 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-45824147-1']); _gaq.push(['_setDomainName', 'davedominique.com']); _gaq.push(['_trackPageview']);

-David Dominique is a composer, performer and music theorist living in Los Angeles, CA. His compositional output includes contemporary chamber music, jazz, electroacoustic music, installation, rock and theater.
+David Dominique is a composer, performer and music theorist living in Richmond, VA by way of Los Angeles, Boston, and New York, though not necessarily in that order.
+His compositional output includes contemporary chamber music, jazz, electroacoustic music, installation, rock and theater.

 David’s most recent album is Ritual, a collection of compositions for a unique jazz ensemble including flute, violin, clarinet, bass clarinet, alto and bari sax, valve trombone, electric guitar, electronics, and a driving rhythm section.
 The album was recorded in downtown LA with some of that city’s most accomplished improvisers and contemporary performers and has been widely-reviewed and praised.
 David has led several performances of the works on the album with three ensembles in Boston and LA.